tusharshah21/TheGuildGenesis/README.md

 ## Smart Contracts

 The `the-guild-smart-contracts/` directory contains our Solidity smart contracts built with Foundry.
+See the dedicated docs for deployment details, addresses, and usage: [the-guild-smart-contracts/README.md](the-guild-smart-contracts/README.md).

 ### TheGuildBadgeRegistry